XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/nftokenoffer.md

 ---
 html: nftokenoffer.html
-parent: ledger-object-types.html
+parent: ledger-entry-types.html
 blurb: Create offers to buy or sell NFTs.
 labels:
  - Non-fungible Tokens, NFTs
 ---
 # NFTokenOffer

-Tokens that have the `lsfTransferable` flag set can be transferred among participants using offers.
-The `NFTokenOffer` object represents an offer to buy, sell or transfer an `NFToken` object.
-The owner of a `NFToken` can use `NFTokenCreateOffer` to start a transaction.
+An `NFTokenOffer` entry represents an offer to buy, sell or transfer an [NFT](non-fungible-tokens.html).

 _(Added by the [NonFungibleTokensV1_1 amendment][].)_